 If tax liens and levies are not responsible for the increase, what is?
-As indicated by the graph below, installment agreements, refund offsets and the use of regular collection notices have been the primary reasons for the increase.
+As indicated by the graph below, installment agreements, refund offsets, and the use of regular collection notices have been the primary reasons for the increase.

-The bottom line is that despite being underused, tax relief programs have increased revenue collection for the IRS and outperformed tax levies and liens.
+The bottom line is that, despite being underused, tax relief programs have increased revenue collection for the IRS and outperformed tax levies and liens.

 Tax relief programs not only improve the IRS’ ability to collect revenue but also provide delinquent taxpayers with the incentive to change their long-term behavior, so they stay out of debt.

-Brief history of tax relief programs
+A brief history of tax relief programs

 IRS tax relief programs have been around in some form or another for decades.
 For example, Congress passed the Innocent Spouse Act in 1971.
 However, it was the IRS Restructuring and Reform Act of 1998 (RRA 98) that set out the structure and policies that regulate tax relief programs as we know them today.
-The goal of the act was to improve customer service, expand taxpayer rights and simplify tax relief programs.
+The goal of the act was to improve customer service, expand legally specified taxpayer rights, and simplify tax relief programs.
 Although there were improvements, tax relief is anything but simple.

 In 2012, and again in 2014, the IRS’ “Fresh Start Initiative” expanded its tax relief programs.
 These changes made it more likely the IRS would consider and accept tax relief settlements from taxpayers.

-What is the Tax Relief Sector?
+What is the tax relief sector?

 The tax relief sector is made up of companies that provide advice and representation to taxpayers who want to settle their tax debt with the IRS and state tax agencies.
-Many taxpayers struggle to understand the eligibility criteria and complete the necessary application forms of such programs.
+Many taxpayers struggle to understand the eligibility criteria and complete the necessary application forms for such programs.

 Tax relief companies help taxpayers determine what programs they qualify for and assist with the application and negotiating process.
-Some have tax lawyers, enrolled agents and certified public accountants on staff.
+Some have tax lawyers, enrolled agents, and certified public accountants on staff.
 Certain law and accounting firms also have tax relief departments that help clients facing audits and tax debt problems.

 What is the size of the tax relief industry?

-The tax relief companies currently operating are all private entities that do not publicly disclose their revenue, number of clients or their clients’ cumulative tax debt.
+The tax relief companies currently operating are all private entities that do not publicly disclose their revenue, number of clients, or clients’ cumulative tax debt.
 This makes tax relief industry statistics difficult to obtain.
 However, most tax relief companies will only deal with the cases of taxpayers who owe $5,000 or more to the IRS.
 Every year, the IRS has about 1.2 million cases in which a taxpayer owes $5,000 or more; those cases total $35.2 billion of tax debt (source).